 It's been said that there's some 25,000 products made from hemp fiber.
 That's a lot of products!
 This old photo from post prohibition hemp farming in the Southern States demonstrates how much fiber a crop of hemp can produce, approximately 5 tonnes per acre, which is 4Xs the biomass per acre of tree fiber on forest land.

-The bast (long, strong outer fiber) and hurd (the spongy inner core fiber) are the raw materials for processing many common household products, products that are long lasting and biodegradable, and processed without chemicals.
+The bast (long, strong outer fiber) and hurd (the spongy inner core fiber) are the raw materials for processing many common household products, products that are long lasting, compostable and processed without petrochemicals.
 Products that are made from raw hemp grown organically or conventionally with a minimum of chemical inputs.

 The more Hemp products there is the more carbon is sequestered in Hemp fiber products.
-This, it would seem, could make a valuable contribution to the fight against climate change, wouldn't you think.
+This could make a valuable contribution to the fight against climate change.
 Based on these figures, one might ask: Why are governments not taking this super simple and completely natural form of carbon sequestration and running with it???

 While hemp textiles, clothing, rope and paper, are the most noted hemp products there's an endless number of products either made from hemp, or that could be made from hemp bast and hurd fiber.
 Hemp products benefit people and the planet because they are safe and non-toxic.
 They can be used to replace many of the plastic, petrochemical and wood fiber products that are causing environmental pollution and climate crisis.